 Paul Laurence Fletcher | Baritone

-Hailed by the Hartford Courant as “a real find” with “vocal quality at once youthful, virile, impassioned and seductive,” baritone Paul Laurence Fletcher's singing has been further described as being “vocally alluring” (Farmington Valley Herald), “beautiful and clear” (Danbury News-Times), “with great power” (Stamford Advocate), and “earnest, convincing and rich” (Greenwich News).
+Hailed by the Hartford Courant as “a real find” with “vocal quality at once youthful, virile, impassioned and seductive,” baritone Paul Laurence Fletcher's singing has been further described as “vocally alluring,” (Farmington Valley Herald), “beautiful and clear” (Danbury News Times), “with great power” (Stamford Advocate) and “earnest, convincing and rich” (Greenwich News).

-Other solo credits include Ralph Vaughan Williams's Dona Nobis Pacem with HSO, Messiah with NHSO, Vaughan Williams's Serenade to Music with ECSO, Elijah with ECSO Chorus and Greater Middletown Chorale , Kurt Weill's Walt Whitman Songs with Wesleyan Orchestra, Haydn's Lord Nelson Mass with the Concert Choir of Northeastern Connecticut and Vaughan Williams's Five Mystical Songs with Willimantic Symphony Orchestra.
+Other recent credits include Vaughan Williams's Dona Nobis Pacem with HSO, Messiah with NHSO and Voce, Vaughan Williams's Serenade to Music with ECSO, Elijah with ECSO and Greater Middletown Chorale , the Brahms Requiem with Cappella Cantorum, Kurt Weill's Walt Whitman Songs with Wesleyan Orchestra, Haydn's Lord Nelson Mass with the Concert Choir of Northeastern Connecticut, and Vaughan Williams's Five Mystical Songs with the Concert Choir of Northeastern Connecticut and Willimantic Philharmonic Orchestra.

-Mr. Fletcher was one of 26 singers from across the U.S. selected from auditions in late 2011 to form a new professional ensemble, the Yale Choral Artists, conducted by Jeffrey Douma, whose inaugural program of music by Handel was presented to critical acclaim on Carnegie Hall's 2012 Zankel Hall series, under the direction of internationally-renowned maestro William Christie.
+Mr. Fletcher's broad and extensive experience as a professional ensemble singer in concert, on tour, and in the recording studio includes having been a featured soloist on two European tours with Pro Arte Singers, and multiple Anglican cathedral residencies in England and Scotland.
+He was also one of 26 singers from across the United States selected from auditions in late 2011 to form a new professional ensemble, the Yale Choral Artists, conducted by Jeffrey Douma, whose debut program of music by Handel was presented to critical acclaim in Carnegie Hall's 2012 Zankel Hall series.